Portugal

 Aveiro

-Known as ‘the Venice of Portugal’, the coastal city of Aveiro has picturesque canals criss-crossed by bridges and traversed by colourful moliceiro boats (traditional seaweed-harvesting vessels now used for canal cruises).
-Beyond the waterways, pastel-hued Art Nouveau architecture lines the patterned, cobbled streets; a little further afield, the sand dunes and famous striped houses of Costa Nova are a 15-minute drive away.
-Aveiro is one of the smaller cities on our list, so a day trip from Porto (50 minutes by car or train) is perfect for sampling the sights of this charming spot.
+Known as ‘the Venice of Portugal’, the coastal city of Aveiro boasts picturesque canals criss-crossed by bridges and traversed by colourful moliceiro boats (traditional seaweed-harvesting vessels now used for canal cruises).
+Beyond the waterways, pastel-hued Art Nouveau architecture lines the patterned, cobbled streets; a little further afield, the sand dunes and famous striped houses of Costa Nova are a sight to behold.
+Aveiro is one of the smaller cities on our list, so a day trip from Porto (50 minutes by car or train) is the perfect amount of time to soak in this charming spot.